Persistence of social exclusion

 By measuring social exclusion we can see how persistent the experience of social exclusion is for people in Australia.

-While almost half of Australians (49%) did not experience any social exclusion over the period 2005 to 2014, 51% were excluded in at least one year, and 17% were deeply excluded in at least one year.
+While almost half of Australians (49.5%) did not experience any social exclusion in the period 2008 to 2017, 50.5% were excluded in at least one year, and 16% were deeply excluded in at least one year.

 For many Australians their experience of social exclusion is temporary.
-Of greatest concern are the people for whom exclusion lasts a long time: the 28% of people who were excluded to some degree in at least three years within this ten-year period, and the 6% who experienced deep exclusion in at least three years.
+Of greatest concern are the people for whom exclusion lasts a long time: the 19% of people who were excluded to some degree in at least three years within this ten-year period from 2008 to 2017, and the 6% who experienced deep exclusion in at least three years.
 Social exclusion in at least three years is considered to be ‘persistent’ exclusion.

 The social exclusion monitor is the work of the Brotherhood of St Laurence and the Melbourne Institute of Applied Economic and Social Research (MIAESR).
 This page was updated using analysis of Wave 17 of the HILDA Survey in November 2019.